2nil-web/svg-spinners/README.md

 Thanks to them !

 My contribution is to provide an html page in order to colorized the spinner through css filters.
-(And this is currently a work in progress!).

 ## Rings